strategy draft

 Model: API cost + VM cost

-Claude Code ships as a CLI coding agent that can be run persistently on a user-provisioned VM.
+Claude Code ships as a CLI coding agent that can run persistently on a user-provisioned VM.

 Obelisk